BackEat & Drink » Food Culture » Snack Attack » Via Curry Packets, Curry Powder Made Its Way From India Into Vietnamese Homes

 “As in all hot countries, the Indian curry is a dish that appears very frequently on the European tables [in the colony].
 Spiced with stimulating condiments, cooled down with coconut milk, colored with turmeric or saffron, prepared with chicken or shrimp, it is an excellent dish, which one serves with Vietnamese steamed rice of dazzling whiteness,” exclaimed Lemire, as translated by Peters.

-The Role of South Indian Migrants in Forging Vietnam's Middle-Class Identity
+The role of South Indian migrants in forging Vietnam's middle-class identity

-When the French settled in Vietnam, South Indians from the French colonies in Pondicherry and Karikal, most of them Tamils, also migrated for trade and job opportunities and mainly lived in Saigon, Cho Lon and the Mekong Delta.
+When the French settled in Vietnam, South Indians from the French colonies in Pondicherry and Karikal, most of them Tamils, also migrated for trade and job opportunities and mainly lived in Saigon, Chợ Lớn and the Mekong Delta.

 Later waves of settlers came to Saigon as the city's status as a commercial center grew, while during the interwar years, there were roughly 2,000 Indians living in the city.

-Rue Ohier (modern-day Ton That Thiep Street) used to be an Indian enclave.
+Rue Ohier (modern-day Tôn Thất Thiệp Street) used to be an Indian enclave.
 Photo via Flickr user manhhai.

-While the relationship between Vietnamese and these migrant Indians is often portrayed as antagonistic thanks to discrepancies in political privileges, economic power and beliefs regarding social order, historians argue that this antagonism didn't prevent many Tamil migrants from forming marital ties with the Vietnamese and Chinese communities.
+While the relationship between Vietnamese and these migrant Indians is often portrayed as antagonistic due to discrepancies in political privileges, economic power and beliefs regarding social order, historians argue that this antagonism didn't prevent many Tamil migrants from forming marital ties with the Vietnamese and Chinese communities.

-Lam, a Saigon native who operates a spice shop in Ben Thanh Market, told Saigoneer about his family's history as it relates to curry.
+Lâm, a Saigon native who operates a spice shop in Bến Thành Market, told Saigoneer about his family's history as it relates to curry.
 His maternal grandfather, who was Indian, moved to Vietnam as a teenager, where he worked as a cook and later married a Vietnamese woman.
 Not long after they married, he opened a shop selling imported spices such as cardamom, cumin and ready-made spice mixtures for curry, bò kho and ragout.

-Lam, who is in his forties, is the third generation to run the family business, which continues until this day.
-"You know, many Indians who came here were mostly cooks," Lam said in Vietnamese.
+Lâm, who is in his forties, is the third generation to run the family business, which continues until this day.
+“You know, many Indians who came here were mostly cooks,” Lâm said in Vietnamese.

-Occupying a humble corner inside the busy market, Lam's spice shop, Ca Ri Anh Hai, has been around for over 70 years.
+Occupying a humble corner inside the busy market, Lâm's spice shop, Cà Ri Anh Hai, has been around for over 70 years.
 It's not hard to tell that this a spot frequented by many — as we were about to start our conversation, a man in a chef's uniform appeared and asked to get his curry powder order.
 On the shelves and the counters sit a smorgasbord of jars and containers of different spices and mixtures that could double as a museum.

-Lam's paternal grandfather is a Cantonese expatriate who also married a Vietnamese woman.
-According to Lam, his family's partial Chinese identity played a crucial role in shaping Ca Ri Anh Hai.
+Lâm's paternal grandfather is a Cantonese expatriate who also married a Vietnamese woman.
+According to Lâm, his family's partial Chinese identity played a crucial role in shaping Cà Ri Anh Hai.
 Like many Indians who came to Saigon under the French administration, most of his maternal family members left Saigon in 1978 for France, except for his mom.

-When the spice shop was passed down to his father, whose nickname Anh Hai is the shop's namesake, Lam's father started to experiment and incorporate more flavors adapted from Chinese and Vietnamese cuisine to develop more mixtures.
+When the spice shop was passed down to his father, whose nickname Anh Hai is the shop's namesake, Lâm's father started to experiment and incorporate more flavors adapted from Chinese and Vietnamese cuisine to develop more mixtures.
 Today, one can find almost anything here: from ngũ vị hương (five-spice) and rare spices to ready-made powder for phở, bò kho, bún bò, kebab mixes or Thai hotpot, although curry powder remains the shop's forte.

 Many curry powder producers today are still run by children of migrant Indians, or developed from Indian businesses in Saigon in the early 20th century.
-Ca Ri Ba Tam, a popular brand in supermarkets and local grocery stores, is another example.
+Cà Ri Bà Tám, a popular brand in supermarkets and local grocery stores, is another example.
 Its website suggests that the brand was established in the 1940s by Indian spice sellers in Vietnam.
-Viet-An, which has now become Vianco, was started as a joint business between an Indian migrant named Hari who came to Saigon in 1950 and a Chinese-Vietnamese man named Chau Vinh Co.
+Việt-Ấn, which has now become Vianco, was started as a joint business between an Indian migrant named Hari who came to Saigon in 1950 and a Chinese-Vietnamese man named Châu Vĩnh Cơ.
 Their website claims that its curry powder has been adjusted through several rounds of integration with local spices, giving its flavor a Vietnamese essence.

 “Different from the ‘original’ Indian version, [our] curry isn't too spicy and is less strong because it was toned down to suit the Vietnamese palate,” the website reads.

 Curry powder packets.
-Photo by Thi Nguyen.
+Photo by Thi Nguyễn.

 Demand for curry and curry powder among the Vietnamese public was consistent with the emergence of a modern Vietnamese middle-class starting at the dawn of the 20th century.
 Although the middle class didn't fully develop until the 1920s, a sense of modernity emerged at turn of the century through literature, public discourse, print capitalism and fashion.
 In Reinvention of Distinction, Erica Peters states that the consumption of foreign cuisine and food products was a major aspect of embracing concepts of modernity.

 Indian spices and ingredients were also popular.
-Natasha Pairaudeau points out that in Franco-Tamil press at the time, "[for] an Indian, or more often specifically Tamil, cultural allegiance was openly displayed, in notices advertising everything from the latest Tamil music [that] just arrived at Saigon’s biggest department store, to troupes of visiting Tamil performers, to local Indian restaurants and suppliers of curry powders, chutneys, and palm toddy."
-In the early 1930s, Au Comptoir Hindou at 139 La Grandiere (Ly Tu Trong) was already selling "Garouda curry powder" and arrack, an Indian distilled spirit.
+Natasha Pairaudeau points out that in Franco-Tamil press at the time, “[for] an Indian, or more often specifically Tamil, cultural allegiance was openly displayed, in notices advertising everything from the latest Tamil music [that] just arrived at Saigon’s biggest department store, to troupes of visiting Tamil performers, to local Indian restaurants and suppliers of curry powders, chutneys, and palm toddy."
+In the early 1930s, Au Comptoir Hindou at 139 La Grandière (Lý Tự Trọng) was already selling “Garouda curry powder” and arrack, an Indian distilled spirit.

 Not only did curry and curry powder enter Vietnamese public life, but it also entered cosmopolitan Vietnamese homes.
-For example, in one paragraph of a short story published in 1931 by Phu Nu Tan Van, meals prepared by a "Europeanized" Vietnamese woman are described:
+For example, in one paragraph of a short story published in 1931 by Phụ Nữ Tân Văn, meals prepared by a “Europeanized” Vietnamese woman are described:

-In the middle of the table, foods like cà ri chà (Indian curry), Chinese fin soup, Western rotis, Thai braised meat in coconut milk are served in between small plates of Phu Quoc fish sauce...Nearby the flower vase sits beside two brands of wine, one reads Haut Sauterne and another Ngu Gia Bi.
+In the middle of the table, foods like cà ri chà (Indian curry), Chinese fin soup, Western rotis, Thai braised meat in coconut milk are served in between small plates of Phú Quốc fish sauce...Nearby the flower vase sits beside two brands of wine, one reads Haut Sauterne and another Ngũ Gia Bì.

-Another clue to the growing popularity of curry among Vietnamese bourgeoisie households is the modern cookbook Bon Day Nau An Theo Phep Tay (Western Cooking For Annamites), written in 1889 by an anonymous author.
+Another clue to the growing popularity of curry among Vietnamese bourgeoisie households is the modern cookbook Bổn Dạy Nấu Ăn Theo Phép Tây (Western Cooking for Annamites), written in 1889 by an anonymous author.
 It contains four recipes for curry, including kari créole,kari parisien, kari de crevettes and canard au kari.

 In this sense, the meaning of curry and curry powder shifted away from a flavor enjoyed exclusively among the French as a marker of difference from their subjects towards a manifestation of Vietnam's middle-class identity.

-From Home to Nation to Diasporas
+From home to nation to diasporas

-Considered the first Vietnamese cookbook, Madame Le Huu Cong's Sach Nau An Theo Phep An Nam (Cooking The Vietnamese Way), includes recipes for Vietnamese dishes, as well as Chinese and Cham recipes.
-Historian David Marr cited the cookbook in his book, Vietnamese Tradition On Trial, 1920-1945, as an example of "self-conscious assertion of a Vietnamese identity."
+Considered the first Vietnamese cookbook, Madame Lê Hữu Công's Sách nấu ăn theo phép An Nam (Cooking the Vietnamese Way), includes recipes for Vietnamese dishes, as well as Chinese and Chăm recipes.
+Historian David Marr cited the cookbook in his book, Vietnamese Tradition On Trial, 1920-1945, as an example of “self-conscious assertion of a Vietnamese identity.”

 Besides familiar recipes, the book includes two recipes for cà ri lươn (swamp eel curry) and cà ri ếch (frog curry) in the Vietnamese section.
-Oddly, they are placed in a category of "different types of nem" (spring rolls).
+Oddly, they are placed in a category of “different types of nem” (spring rolls).
 While this may seem trivial, it shows that curry powder, once a commodity associated with other cultures, had been absorbed as Vietnamese.
-In fact, cookbooks like Cong's were later banned because the French authorities feared that their underlying nationalistic messages were harmful to the colonial regime.
-Similar cookbooks also acted as platforms for the anti-colonial writings of the revolutionaries such as Phan Boi Chau, Dao Duy Anh and Tran Huy Lieu.
+In fact, cookbooks like Công's were later banned because the French authorities feared that their underlying nationalistic messages were harmful to the colonial regime.
+Similar cookbooks also acted as platforms for the anti-colonial writings of the revolutionaries such as Phan Bội Châu, Đào Duy Anh and Trần Huy Liệu.

-Despite this ingrained nature of curry in Vietnam, there was still a distinction between an "Indian curry" (cà ri chà) and the curry which Vietnamese ate in the public consensus.
-A recipe for cà ri chà in Phu Nu Tan Van suggests that Indian curry was a different breed, and that "to recreate the true flavor of Indian curry proves difficult, because its spices and ingredients are tough to make; Indians who eat curry won't ever touch [ready-made] curry powder, the type sold in markets," which shows that Vietnamese curry employs curry powder.
+Despite this ingrained nature of curry in Vietnam, there was still a distinction between an “Indian curry” (cà ri chà) and the curry which Vietnamese ate in the public consensus.
+A recipe for cà ri chà in Phụ Nữ Tân Văn suggests that Indian curry was a different breed, and that “to recreate the true flavor of Indian curry proves difficult, because its spices and ingredients are tough to make; Indians who eat curry won't ever touch [ready-made] curry powder, the type sold in markets,” which shows that Vietnamese curry employs curry powder.

-A recipe for "Indian curry" in Phu Nu Tan Van.
+A recipe for “Indian curry” in Phụ Nữ Tân Văn.
 Photo via National Library of Vietnam.

-"Vietnamese can't eat curries like Indians.
+“Vietnamese can't eat curries like Indians.
 Indian [curries] have to be thick, aromatic, rich, creamy and spicy.
 But here we put lemongrass, add sweet potato and taro because [Vietnamese] have a sweet tooth.
-So the curries we eat here are a hybridized taste, completely different from ones eaten in [India]," Lam, the spice vendor at Ben Thanh, said.
+So the curries we eat here are a hybridized taste, completely different from ones eaten in [India],” Lâm, the spice vendor at Bến Thành, said.

 The role of curry powder in Vietnam is constantly changing, especially now that it is sold in neat packets that can be stored for up to two years.
-According to Lam, this form of packing curry powder is not only convenient, but it also helps with exports.
+According to Lâm, this form of packing curry powder is not only convenient, but it also helps with exports.

 “In the past...we only sold these spice mixtures within the country or to tourists and expats who came here wanting to find Indian flavors," he said.
 "Now, we can't just wait for shoppers to come anymore, we have to bring ourselves to them.”

 The curry packets now travel the world, especially to where there are sizable Vietnamese diaspora communities.
-Lam has shipped products to Vietnamese areas in Orange County, Texas, Atlanta, Hong Kong and Singapore, as well as to a number of Vietnamese cooks in Cambodia.
+Lâm has shipped products to Vietnamese areas in Orange County, Texas, Atlanta, Hong Kong and Singapore, as well as to a number of Vietnamese cooks in Cambodia.

 Here in Vietnam, curry powder and Vietnamese curry continues to evolve.
-Midway through our conversation, Lam shared that while the powder caters to Vietnamese tastes, Lam often offers cooking tips so that home cooks can improve their curry.
+Midway through our conversation, Lâm shared that while the powder caters to Vietnamese tastes, Lâm often offers cooking tips so that home cooks can improve their curry.

 “For example, if someone wants to prepare it with sweet potatoes, I'll suggest using [white] potatoes and replacing lemongrass with ginger to make the dish more aromatic,” he said, explaining that lemongrass' strong aroma can overpower the powder.